sebnozzi/miniscript.ts/ROADMAP.md

 - Debugger: willExecuteCall is incomplete ... many more opcodes could result in a call.
 At the end we should offer the "step-in" button for all *potential* calls, but only jump in if there was a real call.
+  It is probably also obsolete (or should be).
+Let the sourcemap decide whether an entry contains a call or not (like it's the case right now).
+  Remove method from Processor.
+Beware: "containsCall" in CodeBuilder is incomplete!

 - Work on making this public
   - Upload demo(s)
+  - Add license
   - Publish repo

 - Test code with real-world code to expose bugs